isomerpages/psd-goc/_why-plan/Peace of Mind.md

 </table>
 <h4><strong>Lasting Power of Attorney (LPA)</strong></h4>
 <p><strong>How It Brings Peace of Mind:</strong> Reduces worries about the
-future by knowing someone you trust will act in your best interests.
+future by knowing someone you trust has been given the right to act in your best interests.
 <br><strong>Purpose:</strong> Appoints a trusted individual to make decisions
-on your behalf if needed.
+on your behalf in the case of mental incapacity.
 <br><strong>What you need:</strong>
 </p>
 <ul data-tight="true" class="tight">